Advertiser Disclosure

 • SBA 8(a) Business Development: Small businesses who perform services for government agencies can obtain 8(a) certification to help them win bids for government contracts.
 To qualify, the business must be at least 51% controlled by economically or socially disadvantaged individuals.

-In addition to direct loans, the SBA facilitates loans for minority business owners is through partnerships with local and nationwide lending institutions and non-profit organizations.
+In addition to direct loans, the SBA facilitates loans for minority business owners through partnerships with local and nationwide lending institutions and non-profit organizations.

 Loading...
 Loading...